1DSAG/UI5-Best-Practice/docs/Performance/promise.md

 #### Promise.all

 Breaks with the first Promise that is rejected.
+The results are ordered the same way your promises where.

 <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all>